How to create a company password policy

 What are the strongest password policy rules?

-Developing the strongest password policy for your business requires balancing your security objectives with the practical needs of your employees.
+Developing the strongest password policy for your business requires balancing your cybersecurity objectives with the practical needs of your employees.
 There is no one-size-fits-all password policy that’s ideal for all businesses, and there are innumerable rules that may benefit some organizations.
 The NIST provides helpful guidelines to steer your policies.
 Here are a few key rules to consider:

-• Use multi-factor authentication: In almost all instances, multi-factor authentication is beneficial as an additional layer of protection.
+Use multifactor authentication: In almost all instances, multifactor authentication is beneficial as an additional layer of protection.

 How can you protect your company's passwords?